-5.3 Lock Tokens
+6.3 Lock Tokens

 A lock token is a type of state token, represented as a URI, which identifies a particular lock.
-A lock token is returned by every successful LOCK operation in the Lock-Token response header, and can also be discovered through lock discovery on a resource.
+A lock token is returned by every successful LOCK operation in the lockdiscovery property in the response body, and can also be found through lock discovery on a resource.